| Author(s): F. Beck, T. Lindelöf | Library: MATHLIB |

 Successive calls to subroutine subprogram COMBI will generate all

-the possible combinations without repetition of
+possible combinations without repetition of

 integers from the set